wonma/100-days-of-code/log.md

 **Thoughts**
 - I'm getting more comfortable working with form elements.
 This mini project left me with a lot of questions.
 I'll take a deeper look at them and ask a question to the course dicussion room!

+---
+### Day 25: November 10, Thursday

+**Today's Progress**
+(1) Advanced React(Coursera): Controlled Form Component
+- Rebuiling the sign up form (ongoing)
+(2) Calculation App
+- Simplified the sign press logic

+**Thoughts**
+- It is amazing that I can learn this type of valuable knowledge and imagine the potential projects I can create!

 <!--
 ### Day 1: June 27, Monday